WheelsOnRoll/Ideas/README.md

 + **Level 0 : HTML**

-Create a HTML page using HTML ONLY.
-Contents of the file can be found in `Content.txt`.
-The file must comprise only of HTML.
+* Create a HTML page using HTML ONLY.
+Contents of the file can be found in `index.html`.
+* The file must comprise only of HTML.
 No JavaScript or CSS(including inline `style` attribute) to be used.
-It must only contain HTML tags and attributes.
+* It must only contain **HTML tags and attributes**.
 Preference will be given to better looks and layout.
+* You also need to export a pdf of the said file and link it to the pdf.
+* The html content also has typos, so make sure you correct them as well.
+Attention has to be paid to design as well as content.

 + **Level 1 : CSS**